How Do Phidgets Work?

-A Mac or PC laptop with available USB port and a wireless capabilities is a cost-effective solution for a Phidget host.
+A Mac or Windows laptop or desktop with available USB port and a wireless capabilities is a cost-effective solution for a Phidget host.
 It is not the most convenient solution, however, since the laptop must be powered on and sitting near the roaster while you roast.

 Phidgets, Inc. manufactures a SBC (Single Board Computer) with a web management interface that is tailored to serving as a network host for their sensor hardware.
 This miniature computer runs Debian GNU/Linux and is easy to configure and maintain.
 This solution is the most convenient and efficient, since it can be mounted near the roaster and requires very little maintenance.

 For enterprising DIY enthusiasts, any other hardware capable of running the Phidget Server Software can be used as well, e.g. RaspberryPi.

 Once you’ve selected a host, all you need to do is download the Phidget Software Library and install it on your host.
 Once installed, you simply activate the Phidget Network Server (WebService on older versions).
 This will make the attached Phidget visible to Roastmaster on your WiFi network.